rabbit3dcustom/esphome-jk-bms-documentation/esphome-jk-bms-component/hardware_connection.md

 At the JKBMS Looking the connector from the bottom/back, the clip should be facing down.

 ```
-Usable any of the two wirings:
+Use any of the two wirings:
 ┌─────────────────────────┐          ┌─────────────────────────┐
 │                         │          │                         │
 │ O  O  O  O  O  O  O  O  │   OR     │ O  O  O  O  O  O  O  O  │